 Gabrielle received her Juris Doctor from Dalhousie University.
 While Gabrielle was studying at Dalhousie, her mooting team won the Harold G. Fox Intellectual Property Law national moot.
 She was recognized as the best advocate overall.
-Gabrielle also honed her advocacy skills by representing Dalhousie students in academic disciplinary hearings and appeals.
 Gabrielle earned various academic prizes during her studies, including the William D. Outhit Prize for the highest standing in Administrative Law, the N. Goyette Prize for the highest standing in Tax Law, the Clyde W. Sperry Prize for the highest standing in Property Law, and the Clifford Rae Achievement Award for graduating among the top-ranked Atlantic students.
 Before attending law school, Gabrielle received her Bachelor of Arts in English Literature (with Distinction) from McGill University.

 Prior to joining Hicks Morley, Gabrielle clerked for the Honourable Justice Donald J. Rennie at the Federal Court of Appeal and articled at a full-service national law firm.
-In her spare time, she enjoys cooking, reading and hanging out with her dog.
+In her spare time she enjoys reading, riding horses, and hanging out with her dog.

 Memberships & Affiliations

 Ontario Bar Association – Member (Labour & Employment Section)

 McGill University, B.A.
 (Distinction)